 Tier 1 capital, is the highest quality.
-It is comprised of retained earnings, contributed surplus, membership shares and special shares, excluding Class B, Series 1.
+It is comprised of retained earnings, contributed surplus, accumulated other comprehensive income, membership shares and the non-redeemable portion of the special shares, excluding Class B, Series 1.

 Tier 2 capital, otherwise known as supplementary capital, contributes to the overall strength of a financial institution as a going concern, but is of a lesser quality than Tier 1 capital relative to both permanence and freedom from charges.
-It is comprised of the Class B, Series 1 special shares and the eligible portion of the Stage 1 and Stage 2 loan allowances.
+It is comprised of the redeemable portion of the special shares ineligible as Tier 1 capital, Class B, Series 1 and the eligible portion of the Stage 1 and Stage 2 loan allowances.

-Alterna Savings manages its capital in accordance with the Capital Management Policy, which is reviewed and approved annually by the Board.
+Alterna Savings manages its capital in accordance with the regulatory requirements and the Capital Management Policy, which is reviewed and approved annually by the Board.